Heart examination

 What is mitral valve failure (mitral insufficiency)?

-The heart valve between the left atrium and left ventricle is called the mitral valve.
-Normally, this should prevent the backflow of blood back into the left atrium.
-When backflow occurs, we have mitral valve failure.
+The heart valve between the left atrium and the left ventricle is called the mitral valve.
+Normally, this valve prevents the backflow of blood back into the left atrium.
+When backflow occurs, we have mitral valve insufficiency.

-The purpose of the mitral valve is to regulate the direction of blood by preventing backflow into the left atrium during the contraction of the heart.
-Meanwhile, problems can arise when the mitral valve does not perform its task correctly.
-This phenomenon, known as mitral valve insufficiency or mitral valve insufficiency, occurs when the valve allows abnormal backflow of blood.
+The purpose of the mitral valve is to regulate the direction of blood flow by preventing backflow into the left atrium during heart contraction.
+However, problems can occur when the mitral valve does not perform its function properly.
+This phenomenon, known as mitral valve regurgitation, occurs when the valve allows abnormal backflow of blood.

 Causes of mitral valve failure

-Mitral valve insufficiency in dogs, also known as degenerative mitral valve disease (DMVD) or myxomatous mitral valve disease, is a common heart disease in older dogs, especially small breeds such as the Cavalier King Charles Spaniel, Dachshund, and Chihuahua.
-Here are some of the causes of mitral valve regurgitation in dogs:
+Mitral valve insufficiency in dogs also known as degenerative mitral valve disease (DMVD) or myxomatous mitral valve disease is a common heart condition in older dogs especially small breeds like the Cavalier King Charles Spaniel, Dachshund and Chihuahua.
+Here are some of the causes of mitral valve insufficiency in dogs:

 Genetic factors

-Some breeds are genetically predisposed to mitral valve failure.
-This means that the disease can be inherited, and dogs of certain breeds can be more susceptible.
+Some breeds are genetically predisposed to mitral valve insufficiency.
+This means that the disease can be inherited and dogs of certain breeds may be more susceptible.

 Aging

-Mitral regurgitation is usually associated with aging in dogs.
+Mitral valve regurgitation is commonly associated with aging in dogs.
 Older dogs, especially those over the age of seven, are at increased risk of developing this condition.

 Valvular degeneration